King Shark: Powers and abilities

 Nanaue's augmented flesh provides protection against underwater pressures and physical attacks.
 His shark-like physiology includes natural weapons, as well as gills that allows him to breathe underwater.
 He can swim at great speeds, regrow lost bodily tissues, or withstand cold temperatures.
 Nanaue has enhanced strength, stamina, and senses.
 King Shark was able to sense or call out his shark "cousins" for assistance, although he cannot actually control them, especially when they are filled with blood frenzy.
 His mystical nature means that his bite could even pierce the skin of Kryptonians.

 Other versions

-An alternate reality variant of King Shark appears in the Flashpoint tie-in Deadman and the Flying Graysons.
+An alternate reality version of King Shark appears in the Flashpoint tie-in Deadman and the Flying Graysons.
 This version works as a strongman at Haley's Circus before he is killed during an Amazon attack.

 In other media

 Television

 King Shark as depicted in The Flash.